Coherence restoring in communication line via controlled interaction with environment: Introduction

 \section{Introduction}

 Contemporary quantum information technology ~\cite{Schleich2016,Acin2018} motivates the intensive development of quantum transmission protocols, which are based on photons \cite{PBGWK,PBGWK2,DLMRKBPVZBW} or, alternatively, on spin chains \cite{PSB,LH} when dealing with solid state quantum architectures.
 The teleportation of arbitrary state \cite{BBCJPW,BPMEWZ,BBMHP}, arbitrary state transfer \cite{Bose,CDEL,KS,GKMT,GMT,ZASO,ZASO2,ZenchukJPA2012}, remote state creation~\cite{PBGWK,PBGWK2,DLMRKBPVZBW,PSB,LH,Z_2014,BZ_2015} represent different, but intertwined directions in development of this topic.
 The intensive development of quantum technologies~\cite{Koch2022} stimulates further elaboration of optimization technique for quantum information transfer along communication lines.
-Among numerous results devoted to quantum communication protocols we mention only several of them, such as quantum state transfer through one dimensional rings of qubits with fixed interactions~\cite{Osborne2004}, fast high-fidelity information transfer using either a single one-side control~\cite{SchirmerPRA2009} or controls involving both ends of the lattice~\cite{Ashhab2015}, communication at the quantum speed limit~\cite{MurphyPRA2010,Ashhab2012,OsendaPLA2021}, many-body state generation~\cite{MorigiPRL2015}, functional donor chain~\cite{Mohiyaddin2016}, information transfer along the chaotically kicked spin chains~\cite{AubourgJPB2016}, controlled state transfer along the Heisenberg XXZ spin chains governed via periodic drives~\cite{ShanSciRep2018}, local control in non-adiabatic cutting and stitching of a spin chain~\cite{PyshkinNJP2018}, excitation propagation along a chain with optimized site- dependent interaction strengths~\cite{FerronPS2022}, universal control and error correction applied to multi-qubit spin registers in nitrogen-vacancy center~\cite{Taminiau2014}, dipolar spin chains with Floquet prethermalization ~\cite{Peng2021}, coherent control of a nuclear spin dynamics via interactions with a rare-Earth ion~\cite{Uysal2023}, etc. Many other aspects concerning controlling protocols in application to spin systems are explored in book~\cite{KuprovBook}.